 |Title:||Offensive Coordinator/Assistant Men's Lacrosse Coach|

-football coaching staff and also is in his first season as an
+football coaching staff and also is in his second season as

-He has been the Offensive Coordinator for the past eight seasons while also coaching the quarterbacks.
+He has been the Offensive Coordinator for the past nine seasons while also coaching the quarterbacks.
 He was the Defensive Coordinator for his first six years on the Bears coaching staff.

 The Bears offense has thrived under LaForte as the Bears won back-to-back New England Football Conference (NEFC) Bogan Division Championships in 2006 and 2007 while setting a school-record with 14 straight conference wins.

 Under LaForte, the Bears have tied or set 28 school offensive records since 2006 with the fast paced, no huddle style offensive approach.
 He converted Christian George from a wide receiver to a quarterback and George was named the NEFC Bogan Division Offensive Player of the Year in both 2006 and 2007.
-He also coached three All-Division quarterbacks in the last four years and coached a pair of record setting wide receivers in Sam England and (most career receptions) and Eric Gerken (most receptions in a single-season).
+He also coached three All-Division quarterbacks in the last four years and coached a trio of record setting wide receivers in current senior Collis Brown (single-game receptions record), Sam England (most career receptions) and Eric Gerken (most receptions in a single-season).

-of total offense, 2,694 passing yards and 24 touchdown passes and
+offense, 2,694 passing yards and 24 touchdown passes and the team

-the team was second in the nation with just two fumbles lost.
-In
+was second in the nation with just two fumbles lost.
+In 2007, the

-2007, the Bears set a NEFC record with 684 yards of total offense
+Bears set a NEFC record with 684 yards of total offense in a single

 Ray has a history of mentoring quarterbacks as he worked with Jeff Blake in 1991 at East Carolina the same season Blake finished seventh in the Heisman Trophy voting as the Pirates finished the season ninth in the final AP poll.